DimitrieStoica/anotherstoic.github.io/aws/dynamoDB.md

     Conditional Write Operations
         dynamoDb won't charge for operations if conditional = true non atomic test and set - optimistic locking with version number

+## Streams ##
+- read each action to DynamoDB with a DynamoDB Stream and react to ations => event driven architecture
+- data on the stream is configurable => item

+## Data Replication ##
+- replicate cross region with streams
+- race conditions for propagatin data - fixed with metadata time = last one wins

+> use case: active - active

+## Back up & Restore ##
+- full back up, restore, point-in-time recovery (part of the table)